 Personal Interests and Perspectives

 My grandparents lost their firstborn son to childhood leukemia, a condition that might have been curable with today’s knowledge.
 I hope that in my lifetime methods are found to prevent or manage cancer and to prevent so much suffering and loss.
-I value working with an integrated team and believe that in the face of cancer, one must have a whole person approach and that good nutrition and exercise are important components along with traditional oncologic care.
+I value working with an integrated team and believe that in the face of cancer, one must have a whole person approach and that good nutrition and exercise are important components of an integrative approach to traditional oncologic care.
 I believe food is part of our medicine and that there are a range of helpful practices for the mind, body and spirit that can improve the quality of life.
 My goal is to help each patient find their personal balance in this process.